-Foreign Minister Mladenov's office confirmed he met Israeli Prime Minister Benjamin Netanyahu and President Shimon Peres and that the probe was discussed, but declined to elaborate, and added bilateral issues were on the top of the agenda and not the investigation.
+Foreign Minister Mladenov's office confirmed he met Israeli Prime Minister Benjamin Netanyahu and President Shimon Peres to discuss the probe, but declined to elaborate.

 "The issue was discussed.
 Results of the investigation will be made public once it is completed and Bulgaria has enough evidence to back it up," a foreign ministry spokeswoman said.

 An Israeli official told Reuters the talks with Mladenov "dealt with a sensitive security matter" and did not elaborate.

 Publication of the investigation's findings could happen as early as next month, Bulgarian political sources said, possibly when the national security council convenes on February 5.

 In September, Britain and the Netherlands urged other EU governments to join the United States in imposing sanctions on Hezbollah for providing support to Syria's President Bashar al-Assad.